Pythm/ElectricalPriceCalc/README.md

 # ElectricalPriceCalc

-A Python app that fetches electricity prices from [Nordpool](https://www.nordpoolgroup.com/) and calculates optimal charging times and energy-saving opportunities for your electric car.
+A Python app that fetches electricity prices from [Nordpool](https://www.nordpoolgroup.com/) and calculates optimal charging times and energy-saving opportunities for your electric equipment.

 ---